LAAC-LSCP/laac-lscp.github.io/docs/conferences.md

 ### If you are NOT currently a LAAC member

 Book all travel, hotel, and register for the conference, keeping all receipts.
 After the conference is over, provide all receipts to get reimbursed.

+### After coming back from the conference

+Scan or take photos of all receipts.
+Send them via email to Philippe (PhilippeDauli@gmail.com).
+Then bring the originals with you to the lab and give them to Philippe.